NullDesk/nullmailer/README.md

             .And.ForTemplate("MyTemplate")
             .Build()

-If using <code>CreateMessage()</code>, the sender details will be provided by your mailer's and the bulder will begin with the recipient step.
+If using <code>CreateMessage()</code>, the sender details will be provided by your mailer's settings, and the bulder will begin with the subject step.

 Minimal Example using <code>CreateMessage()</code>